Top 10 Best Book Characters of All Time

 Selfless, brave, and so much more, Katniss is a strong leader and loving sister.
 The fact that she is willing to die for her little sister makes her admirable.
 She lost so much but kept fighting for what is right.
 She is the one and only Mockingjay.

-6 Luna Lovegood (Harry Potter) Luna Lovegood was a witch from the Harry Potter series by J.K.
+Luna Lovegood is a character from the Harry Potter series by J.K.
 Rowling.
 She was the only child of Xenophilius and Pandora Lovegood.
-Her mother accidentally died while experimenting with spells when Luna was nine and Luna was raised by her father, who was the editor of the magazine The Quibbler, in a rook-like house near the village of Ottery St Catchpole in Devon... read more
+Her mother died in a magical accident when Luna was nine, and she was raised by her father in a rook-like house near the village of Ottery St Catchpole in Devon.... read more

 Luna Lovegood has always been my favorite character in Harry Potter.
 She experienced the trauma of her mother dying in front of her and faced bullying at Hogwarts.
 She was derogatorily called "Loony Lovegood" and had her belongings hidden from her.
 Yet, she was extremely intelligent and thought outside the box.